MyOnlineStore/bricks/README.md

 # Bricks

 ## Use it:
-Install it using: `npm install --save @myonlinestore/bricks`.
+Install it using: `npm install @myonlinestore/bricks`.

 All components are named exports.
 For instance:
 ```typescript